-Stream-gages provide stream flow information for a wide variety of uses including flood prediction, water management and allocation, engineering design, research, operation of locks and dams, and recreational safety and enjoyment.
-These stream-gages are operated by the US Geological Service and their partners such as the South West Florida Water Management Department.
-Over 90% of these stream gages electronically record and transmit stream flow information by satellite, which is then uploaded to the World Wide Web in near real-time.
+Stream gauges provide stream flow information for a wide variety of uses including flood prediction, water management and allocation, engineering design, research, operation of locks and dams, and recreational safety and enjoyment.
+These stream gauges are operated by the U.S. Geological Service and their partners, such as the Southwest Florida Water Management Department.
+More than 90 percent of these stream gauges electronically record and transmit stream flow information by satellite, which is then uploaded to the Internet in near real-time.

-Take a look the stream gauges see if a Lake, River, or Stream near you has a Gage that can be used to help protect you, your property, and your family.
+Take a look at the stream gauges to see if a lake, river or stream near you has a gauge that can be used to help protect you, your property and your family.

-SOME potential flooding sources and areas that have flooded in the past: .
+Potential flooding sources and areas that have flooded in the past:

 - Bowlegs Creek